 established in 1953, and have remained active ever since.
 We have been members of "The Morris Ring" since 1935.
 There are many traditions of Morris dancing throughout the country, and our repertoire is mainly Cotswold Morris.

 Our summer season often starts with a dancing tour of Colchester town centre and then we dance regularly on Friday evenings in Colchester and the surrounding villages – usually at a pub.
 The shows normally last for about 30-

 All our dancing is accompanied by traditional instruments, including accordion, fiddle, pipe and tabor, melodeon and whistle.

-We are always happy to see new member, so if you are interested please contact our Recruitment Officer, Bagman or Squire for more details
+We are always happy to see new members, so if you are interested please contact our Recruitment Officer, Bagman or Squire for more details